pywebio/PyWebIO/README.md

 Features：

-- Use synchronization instead of callback-based method to get input
+- Use synchronization instead of a callback-based method to get input
 - Non-declarative layout, simple and efficient
 - Less intrusive: old script code can be transformed into a Web application only by modifying the input and output operation
 - Support integration into existing web services, currently supports Flask, Django, Tornado, aiohttp, FastAPI framework